tgirke/rcf/pages/manuals/manuals_linux-cluster_security.md

 exit
 ```

-With the above methods you can create multiple encrypted directories and access points and move between.
+With the above methods you can create multiple encrypted directories and access points and move between them.

 #### Gocryptfs